mandryd/roadkill/usermods/Long/Roadkill_K3_Frostbite_PWM_Mod/readme.md

  - Changes
    - 6 wires for the heater.
 RKE2 uses 4 wires.
 This adds an additional two to allow more for headroom.
    - Part cooling fan and hotend fan share two wires for (+)
-     - Partcooling fan has two wires for (-), which allows more current for the 4028 fan of the frostbite toolhead.
+     - Partcooling fan also has two wires for (-) for the frostbite 4028 fan.
      - My 4028 fan uses 1.3 amps at full power and some 4028s use even more.
      - Adds a line for PWM on the part cooling fan (for frostbite toolhead).
      - ***IMPORTANT*** - *Hotend fan and part cooling fan share the same (+) voltage.*